azezsan/minimal-monorepo/packages/auth/README.md

 ###  `session.ts`

-Contains session store class which is respossible for managing the user's sessions while storing them in Cloudflare Workers KV, it expects the KVNamespace to be initilized
+Contains session store class which is respossible for managing the user's sessions it exports the function `initializeSessionStore` which expects a Cloudflare KV binding to be initilized

+visit https://developers.cloudflare.com/workers/runtime-apis/bindings to learn more about bindings

 ### `oauth.ts`